gskinnerTeam/flutter-routed-widget-switcher/README.md

     Routed('/', MainMenu.new).exact,
      // match anything prefixed with `/dashboard`
     Routed('/dashboard', DashboardMenu.new),
-    // use a closure, so we can access the info object to get path or query params Routed('/settings', () => SettingsMenu(type: info.queryParams['type'])), ],
+    // use the closure, so we can access query params Routed('/settings', () => SettingsMenu(type: info.queryParams['type'])),
+  ],
 );